 Most swimming pools use chlorinated water.
-Out of the gate, it’s the cheapest option, and, as far as many people know, the only option.
+Out of the gate, it’s the cheapest option, and, as far as many people know, the only type of swimming pool water.
 However, there are two more viable options: a saltwater pool and a mineral pool.
-You don’t have to use heavily chlorinated water, so as you’re planning to re-open your pool or get one installed, consider all of your options.
-The one that’s most common isn’t necessarily for you.
+When you’re planning to have a pool installed, consider all of your options.
+The most common one may not necessarily be for you.

 What’s Different About Swimming in Saltwater Pools?

-Because there’s less chlorine, you don’t get the downsides of a chlorinated pool.
+Because there’s less chlorine in saltwater swimming pools, you don’t get the downsides of a chlorinated pool.
 If you go in too early after chlorinating the pool, you raise the chances of chlorine irritation on your skin and around your eyes.
-Even if you don’t, those chances are never zero, and saltwater pools reduce these chances drastically.
+Saltwater pools reduce the chance of irritation drastically.

-In terms of care, saltwater systems are more effective and keep the pool clean longer than pure chlorine systems.
+In terms of care, saltwater swimming pools are more effective and stay clean longer than those with pure chlorine systems.
 This means you don’t have to add salt as often as you would chlorine chemicals.
 Combine this with the low price of pool salt, and a saltwater pool becomes cheaper over time compared to a chlorine pool.

-As the name suggests, these pools add additional minerals that keep the pool clean and clear of bacteria and algae.
+As the name suggests, mineral water pools add additional minerals that keep the pool clean and clear of bacteria and algae.
 The minerals that most mineral pools use include magnesium chloride, sodium chloride, and potassium chloride.
-Together, they cut your chlorine usage by around 50%, and with some sanitation systems like E-Z Pool, you can eliminate the use of chlorine altogether.
+Together, mineral water pools cut your chlorine usage by around 50%, and with some sanitation systems like E-Z Pool, you can eliminate the use of chlorine altogether.

 What’s Different About Swimming in Mineral Pools?

 Like saltwater, the quality of the water in a mineral pool is better than in a pure chlorine pool.
-Water from mineral pools is often softer as well, and this is due to how the minerals interact with each other to clean the water.
-Similar to saltwater, you can avoid the irritation to your skin and eyes caused by chlorine with a mineral pool.
+Water from mineral pools is often softer as well, and this is due to how the minerals interact with each other to clean the swimming pool water.
+Similar to salt water, you can avoid the irritation to your skin and eyes caused by chlorine with a mineral pool.

-The main thing that mineral pools have over saltwater, is that minerals don’t wear down equipment and accessories.
+The main thing that mineral swimming pool water has over saltwater is that minerals don’t wear down equipment and accessories.
 Even if you have a fiberglass pool, saltwater will slowly break down any metal, clothing, or concrete going in and out of the pool or being splashed on.

 Consider Pool Water Alternatives with Aqua Leisure

-With more options, you have more freedom to have the pool of your dreams when you go to Aqua Leisure Pool and Spas.
-We have a diverse catalog of in-ground and above-ground pools that you can have filled with whichever type of water you want.
-You can see what they look like on our showroom floors at any of our locations with our experts who are excited and ready to help you figure out what’s best for you.
+You have more freedom to have the pool of your dreams when you choose Aqua Leisure Pool and Spas.
+We have a diverse catalog of in-ground and above-ground pools.
+You can see what they look like on our showroom floors at any of our locations with our experts who ready to help you figure out what’s best for you.
 Contact us today.